luz-ojeda/luz-ojeda.github.io/src/content/blog/en/cut-here.md

 [...]

-It's so hard to think "It ends sometime
+It's so hard to think it ends sometime
 And this could be the last
 I should really hear you sing again
-And I should really watch you dance"
+And I should really watch you dance
 Because it's hard to think
-"I'll never get another chance
+I'll never get another chance to hold you
-To hold you to hold you"
+To hold you

 But chilly Mr Dilly, too much rush to talk to Billy All the tizzy fizzy idiot things must get done